RaghavBatra/Data-Science/README.md

 ## Overview
 Given here are a set of projects that I had to complete for my **Udacity Data Analyst Nanodegree**.

 What you can also see here are some extra projects I set out to do myself.

-I have also cleaned a lot of the projects required for the nanodegree.
+I have also cleaned a lot of the projects required for the Nanodegree.

 All of the projects deal with some aspect of data science, namely:
 * Data Wrangling